Beware the Monolith

 There is a short version and a long version of this.
 The short version is get a good tracking system in place (hi there!).
 The long version is to layer your security.

-Looking a VF commodore specifically, here is what we would recommend:
+Looking at the VF commodore specifically, here is what we would recommend:

 Closing thoughts